Live TV meets interactive mobile engagement

 This project deepened my ability to ship fast.

 What began as a workaround became a scalable design process.
-Working under this level of pressure taught me how to turn rigid assets and tight timelines into systems that bridged creative, dev, and business.
+Working under this level of pressure taught me how to turn rigid assets and tight timelines into a system that bridged creative, development, and business.
 It shaped how I think, not just as a designer, but as a translator between vision and execution.

 Contact Me